Joining the International Partnership on MPAs, Biodiversity and Climate Change

 What’s expected from Partners?

-You would be welcome to participate in our technical groups working on growing the evidence base and developing tools, case studies and approaches to climate change in the context of MPA implementation and management, drawing in scientific and policy expertise as you require from your respective country/organisation.
+We aim to meet at least once quarterly.
+You would be expected to actively participate in our quarterly meeting, working on growing the evidence base and developing tools, case studies and approaches to climate change in the context of MPA implementation and management, drawing in scientific and policy expertise as you require from your respective country/organisation.

 How do I become a member?